The 20 Best Cerebral Hypoxia Doctors Near Me in District of Columbia, US

 Offers Telehealth

-Vsevolod Polotsky is a Pulmonary Medicine specialist and a Sleep Medicine provider in Washington, Washington, D.c..
+Vsevolod Polotsky is a Pulmonary Medicine provider practicing medicine in Washington, Washington, D.c..
 Dr. Polotsky is rated as an Elite provider by MediFind in the treatment of Cerebral Hypoxia.
-His top areas of expertise are Obstructive Sleep Apnea, Cerebral Hypoxia, Obesity Hypoventilation Syndrome (OHS), and Central Sleep Apnea.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Cerebral Hypoxia, Obesity Hypoventilation Syndrome (OHS), and Central Sleep Apnea.

 Distinguished in Cerebral Hypoxia